Mansoor Ahmed: Career

-Ahmed played as a goalkeeper and Captain for the Pakistan national hockey team from 1986 to 2000.
-He played 338 International matches and participated in three Olympic Games.
-He became the recipient of a bronze medal in the 1992 Olympic Games.
+Ahmed played as a goalkeeper and captain for the Pakistan national hockey team from 1986 to 2000.
+He played 338 international matches and participated in three editions of the Summer Olympic Games.
+He won a bronze medal in the 1992 Olympic Games.
 Ahmed played three consecutive World Cups and won the 1994 World Cup Hockey Championship (World Cup).
-Also won silver medal in the 1990 World Cup Hockey Championship.
+He also won the silver medal in the 1990 World Cup Hockey Championship.
 He played 10 Champions Trophy games and won gold medal in 1994.
-He played three Asian Games and won a gold medal in 1990 at Beijing, China.
+He played three Asian Games and won the hockey gold medal in the 1990 edition at Beijing, China.
 In his career, he earned 12 gold, 12 silver and 8 bronze medals in international hockey tournaments.

-He was declared All Asian Stars Hockey Team member in 1996 and also declared World Eleven Hockey team members in 1994.
+He was named as a member of the All Asian Stars Hockey Team in 1996 and of the World Eleven Hockey team in 1994.
 Ahmed was declared four times as the best goalkeeper of the tournament in his career.
 He was also the flag carrier of the Pakistani contingent at the 1996 Atlanta Olympics.

 For his outstanding services to field hockey, the Government of Pakistan awarded him the President Award in 1988.
 He was also awarded the Pride of Performance by the President of Pakistan in 1994.

 Ahmed was also involved in hockey as a coach.
-He was the national hockey coach of Pakistan junior hockey team in 2000 and was appointed as specialist goalkeeper coach of Bangladesh national hockey team in 2014.
+He was the national hockey coach of the Pakistan junior hockey team in 2000 and was appointed as specialist goalkeeper coach of Bangladesh national hockey team in 2014.
 He also was appointed director of Pakistan Hockey Federation's hockey academies in 2010.
-Besides a player, Ahmed was a social activist and worked as an ambassador with different organizations like "Right to Play" and "Athlete Ambassador".
+Besides being a player, Ahmed was a social activist and worked as an ambassador with different organizations like "Right to Play" and "Athlete Ambassador".
 He was also appointed as an ambassador for 'No Smoking Campaign' by the Government of Pakistan.
 He had the honour to be announced as speaker for FIFA World Cup 2022, Qatar.
 He was also invited as a guest for Special Olympics World Games, Los Angeles, US in 2015.